 Docents are vital to the success of Kitt Peak's public outreach efforts.
-Docents lead public tours of telescopes and interpret the science of astronomy for visitors.
+They serve as the public face of the Observatory to daytime visitors.
+As such, always projecting a positive attitude and welcoming disposition is essential.
+Docents lead public daytime tours of telescopes.
+They interpret the science of astronomy and related fields for visitors, serving as a bridge between our guests and the professional scientific community.

 They also assist guests in the Visitor Center, helping them interact with the exhibits to insure an engaging and educational visit.
 Hands-on demonstrations are conducted by the docents to illustrate concepts in astronomy.

-Other docent duties include hosting school groups at Kitt Peak, conducting or assisting with special programs on Kitt Peak and downtown, developing astronomy-related demonstrations, and assisting with exhibit designs.
+Other docent duties include hosting school groups at Kitt Peak, conducting or assisting with special events and programs, developing astronomy-related demonstrations, and assisting with exhibit designs.

 Kitt Peak docents enjoy numerous benefits: